Doctor of Education

 The program requires a minimum of 60 units of which 12 are dissertation units.
 At least 42 units must be completed in residence at the campus.

-Doctoral students must maintain a 3.0 GPA to be in good standing.
-Students who have a grade point average below 3.0 in two successive terms will be disqualified from the program.
+Doctoral students must maintain a 3.0 GPA in the program to be in good standing.
+Students who have a program grade point average below 3.0 in two successive terms will be academically disqualified from the program by the university.

 Continuous enrollment is a requirement of the program.
 If extenuating circumstances require that the student leave the program for a period of time, the faculty will consider an adjusted schedule and an individualized plan.